roobenweb/roobenweb/_posts/blog/2024/2024-04-05-landing-page-template.markdown

 ---
 layout: post
-title:  "Building An HTML Template So You Can Convert Your Visitors Into Customers"
+title:  "Building a free landing page template "
 permalink: /blog/making-a-landing-page-template/
 date: 2024-04-05
 last_modified_at: 2024-05-23
 tags: blog post
 image: /assets/img/making-html-template.png
 ---
-I finally finished this <a href="/projects/" target="_blank"> landing page template</a> I've had been working on for the last couple of weeks.
+For the last couple of weeks I've been working on project.
+The project is a free <a href="/projects/" target="_blank"> landing page template</a>  I'll be using.

+It's a front end project so I'll be building it with the basics.

 ## Some of the Features on This Landing Page Include
-Below are some of the features I decided to incorporate in the landing page.
+Below are some of the features I decided add to the landing page

 - Carousel Animation
-- Features Section
+- Easily customizable icon section
 - Formspree Contact Section